Low Blood Pressure (Hypotension) Signs and Symptoms

 Subjective Signs of Low Blood Pressure / Hypotension

 Subjective symptoms are those that the patient may report, though you may be able to see objective signs of these as well.

 With low blood pressure, the patient may feel faint or lose consciousness.
-This is due to lack of blood flow to the brain, and usually laying the patient supine will help raise blood pressure and reduce symptoms.
-This could be accompanied by a dizzy feeling and light-headedness.
-Generally, your patient will report trouble focusing, difficulty keeping upright and lack of coordination (American Heart Association 2017).
+This is due to lack of blood flow to the brain, and usually laying the patient supine will help them come round.
+This is also known as a blackout, and it could be accompanied by a dizzy feeling and light-headedness.
+Generally, your patient will report trouble focusing, difficulty keeping upright and lack of coordination.

 Your patient may also report nausea and could possibly vomit from the low blood pressure.
 In addition, heart palpitations are sometimes felt, and these can be easily seen with the use of telemetry or other monitoring.
 EKGs/ECGs may or may not show them, depending on the frequency and timing of the palpitations.

 Some patients may also exhibit confusion, and this can make them seem like they are suffering from intoxication or some other neurological problem.
 Blurred vision is usually reported with extreme cases of low blood pressure.
 There are many other symptoms of low blood pressure to look out for.

 Orthostasis literally means standing upright.
 Orthostatic hypotension, or postural hypotension, is defined as a decrease in systolic blood pressure of at least 20 mm Hg or at least 10mm Hg within 3 minutes of the patient standing.
 If orthostatic hypotension is present, the client may be at risk of falls and should be closely supervised with ambulation or advised to call for assistance with activity.